 - Are the prospect’s problem(s) and the desired solution clearly stated?

-- Are the evaluation process and criteria clearly defined?
+- Is the evaluation process and criteria clearly defined?

 - Has the expected outcome been defined in measurable terms such as speed, cost, time or effort?